MediMateBooking/.github/profile/README.md

 4. 🏰 Run the application locally using the provided commands.
 5. 🌟 Access the application through your web browser.

-## 🤝🌌 Contributing

-We welcome contributions from the Medical community to enhance our appointment system.
-If you'd like to contribute:

-- 🧚‍♂️ Fork this repository and create a new enchanted branch for your changes.
-- 🌟 Make your modifications with the sparkles of creativity, adhering to our coding standards.
-- ✨ Test your changes thoroughly with the eye of a wizard.
-- 🌈 Submit a pull request detailing your changes and any relevant enchantments.

 ## 🛠️ Technology Stack

 - **Frontend:** HTML, CSS, Bootstrap